 Some Federal Rules of Criminal Procedure, such as Rules 10(b)(2), 15(c)(l)(A), 20(a)(l), 23(a)(l), 32(e), 43(b)(2), allow for consent or waiver of certain rights by a defendant, but require that such consent or waiver be in writing.
 More broadly, various documents, including but not limited to financial affidavits, plea petitions, and waivers of indictment, call for the signatures of defendants, counsel, and/or judges.
 The current circumstances are likely to make it impracticable, if not impossible, to obtain actual signatures in a timely and safe manner.
 For these reasons, during the period when this Standing Order is in effect, any document may be signed electronically.
-Further, where a defendant's behalf if the defendant, after an opportunity to consult with counsel, consents.
+Further, where a defendant's signature is called for, either defense counsel or the presiding judge may sign on the defendant's behalf if the defendant, after an opportunity to consult with counsel, consents.